 Example 3: Real-World Application

 Imagine you're designing a frame for a picture in the shape of a parallelogram.
-You know one angle needs to be 120 degrees for aesthetic reasons.
+That said, you know one angle needs to be 120 degrees for aesthetic reasons.
 What must the adjacent angle be to ensure the frame is a true parallelogram?

 Common Misconceptions